Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Introduction

-For discrete time signals, many filter bank designs obey properties (i)--(iv) \cite{vetterli1995wavelets} (for example JPEG2000 uses near orthogonal separable filter banks satisfying (i)--(iii) \cite{Taubman2002JPEG2000I}).
-These filter banks can be designed in the frequency domain using the \emph{Discrete Fourier Transform} (DFT), and they can be implemented efficiently by exploiting lifting structures, separable filtering and the \emph{ Fast Fourier Transform} (FFT).
+For discrete time signals, many filter bank designs obey properties (i)--(iv) \cite{vetterli1995wavelets}, while others obeying (i)--(iii) are also used (e.g., near orthogonal separable filter banks \cite{Taubman2002JPEG2000I}).
+These filter banks can be implemented efficiently by exploiting lifting structures, separable filtering and the \emph{Fast Fourier Transform} (FFT).
 In contrast, fast \emph{Graph Fourier Transform} (GFT) algorithms are only available for very limited families of graphs \cite{lu2019fast}, while separable and lifting structures are only known for bipartite graphs \cite{narang2012perfect,narang2013compact, tay2017bipartite}, thus preventing the use of these techniques for reduced complexity implementations on arbitrary graphs.
-We are motivated by 3D point cloud applications, where graphs can have millions of nodes \cite{d20178i}, thus preventing the use of high complexity filter banks, such as those that require eigendecomposition or bipartite graph learning.
-As a result, we seek designs that can leverage graph sparsity for implementation, for instance those using low degree polynomial graph filters.
+We are motivated by 3D point cloud applications, where graphs can have millions of nodes \cite{d20178i} making it difficult to use higher complexity methods, e.g., filter banks that require eigendecomposition or bipartite graph learning.
+As a result, we seek designs that can leverage graph sparsity for efficient implementation, for instance by using low degree polynomial graph filters.

-In this paper we generalize the critically sampled filter bank design problem so that the bipartite graph and normalized Laplacian assumptions are no longer required to find a solution.
-Instead, \emph{Generalized Filter Bank} (GFB) solutions can be found for \textit{arbitrary graphs}, for \textit{any positive semi-definite graph variation operator}, and using \textit{arbitrary vertex partitions for downsampling}, while still satisfying properties (i)--(iv).
-We show that GFBs have eigendecomposition free implementations, relying only on sparse matrix vector products, sparse linear solvers, and low complexity graph construction algorithms based on approximate $k$ nearest neighbors.
+We generalize the critically sampled filter bank design problem so that solutions can be found for non-bipartite graphs, as well as with operators other than the normalized Laplacian.
+Instead, \emph{Generalized Filter Bank} (GFB) solutions are obtained for \textit{arbitrary graphs}, for \textit{any positive semi-definite graph variation operator} and using \textit{arbitrary vertex partitions for downsampling}, while still satisfying properties (i)--(iv).
+We show that for sparse graphs, GFBs have scalable and eigendecomposition-free implementations, relying only on sparse matrix-vector products and sparse linear system solvers.